lephong/minet/tutorial/tutorial1.md

 ```

 ## Loading the data
-We use the class `minet.Dataset` to store datasets and
+We use `minet.Dataset` to store datasets and
 iterator over mini-batches.

 ```java